Powana/BetterGlobeMap/readme.md

 ## Changelog

+#### v1.0.4
+Wrong file in 1.0.3 (:

+#### v1.0.3
+Fix for mod manager users where assetbundle wasn't found.

 #### v1.0.2
-Fixed bug where buttons were not hiding properly
+Fixed bug where buttons were not hiding properly.

 #### v1.0.1
-Added missing assetbundle, oops
+Added missing assetbundle, oops.

 #### v1.0.0
-Release
+Release.

 ## Contact
-If you have a bug report, feature request, etc. feel free to contact me on discord: Powana#7296
+If you have a bug report, feature request, etc. feel free to contact me on discord: Powana#7296, or create an issue in the github repository.